 HTC Sensation, the latest of HTC's European Android handsets, featuring a dual-core 1.2GHz processor, a 4.3" qHD display, 768MB of RAM, dual cameras (1080P HD 8MP on the back and 2MP on the front), and 1GB of internal storage, is now available for pre-order on Vodafone UK.

 You can expect to get EVO 3D's younger brother for free on plans starting at £35 a month, for £99 on the £30 plan, and for £199 on the £25 plan.
-If all goes well, you'll have the shiny speed demon in your hands by May 19th.
-Not a bad deal, not a bad one at all.

 We Android fans love our input methods.
 Luckily there is no shortage of options, with keyboards ranging from the standard Gingerbread keyboard all the way to wacky ones such as 8Pen.
 Despite all the competition, and the fact that it isn't even available on the Android Market, Swype is one of the most popular custom keyboards around.
 It makes the tedious act of touchscreen typing that much smoother by letting users glide their thumb from letter to letter rather than tapping.